citelibre/serviceEZ/README.md

 </p>

 # CiteLibre Service'EZ with docker-compose
+This repository hosts all source code required to launch a full-featured local CiteLibre Service'EZ application.

+CiteLibre Service'EZ lets you easily set up online forms for your users: civil status requests, unsolicited contacts, questions to user or technical services, etc. Take advantage of the forms that are already ready to use, develop them as you wish according to your needs, and freely create new ones.

 ## Table of contents
 - [Architecture](#architecture)
 - [Getting started](#getting-started)
   - [URL and default login](#url-and-default-login)